Bank bonuses are pretty cool: They mean you earn money or other rewards just by banking, though asterisks are involved.

 For instance, you might be able to earn cash back on debit card purchases or earn interest on the money in your checking account.

-SoFi Money® is a mobile-first cash management account that offers significant cash-back rewards on spending to those who make $500 recurring monthly deposits.
+SoFi Checking and Savings® is a mobile-first checking and savings account that offers significant cash-back rewards on spending to those who make $500 recurring monthly deposits.

 And welcome bonuses are periodically offered.

 Account holders get access to SoFi membership benefits, which include invitations to events, no-cost access to financial planners and career coaches, and benefits at the new SoFi Stadium in LA.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member

 FINRA / SIPC .
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.
 SoFi Money Debit Card issued by The Bancorp Bank.